alephdata/aleph/CONTRIBUTING.md

 ### Bugs, Features, and Raising Issues

 Not everyone that is involved in the community is a hardened developer.
-If you want to contribute by providing feedback on Aleph, whether its hightlight bugs or other issues, raising questions, or providing insights on potential new features then we'd really appreciate your help.
+If you want to contribute by providing feedback on Aleph, whether highlighting bugs or other issues, raising questions, or providing insights on potential new features then we'd really appreciate your help.

 We use github issues for all our public facing work.
 We try to keep a close eye on this, to respond to questions, and to make it clear when we pick up and start working on the issues that we raise.